-- delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - risk that participants enrolled in our clinical trials will acquire COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by national, state or local governments, employers and others or interruption of clinical trial subject visits and study procedures (such as endoscopies that are deemed non-essential), which may impact the integrity of subject data and clinical study endpoints; - interruption or delays in the operations of the FDA, which may impact approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns, global shipping delays or stoppages and disruptions in delivery systems; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - refusal of the FDA to accept data from clinical trials in affected geographies; - interruption or delays in our collaborations, including with Incyte, Betta Pharma, Simcere, and our license agreements with Ono and our academic collaborators; - impacts from prolonged remote work arrangements, such as increased cybersecurity risks and strains on our business continuity plans; and - delays or difficulties with equity offerings due to disruptions and uncertainties in the securities market
+- delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays or difficulties in enrolling patients in our clinical trials; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - risk that participants enrolled in our clinical trials will contract COVID-19 while the clinical trial is ongoing, which could impact the results of the clinical trial, including by increasing the number of observed adverse events; - interruption of key clinical trial activities, operations, source data verification, and other clinical trial activities such as clinical trial site patient visits, patient and data monitoring, due to limitations on travel imposed or recommended by national, state or local governments, employers and others or interruption of clinical trial subject visits and study procedures (such as endoscopies that are deemed non-essential), which may impact the integrity of subject data and clinical study endpoints; - interruption or delays in the operations of the FDA or EMA or comparable foreign regulatory authorities, which may impact approval timelines; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns, global shipping delays or stoppages and disruptions in delivery systems; - limitations on employee resources that would otherwise be focused on the conduct of our preclinical studies and clinical trials, including because of sickness of employees or their families or the desire of employees to avoid contact with large groups of people; - refusal of the FDA or EMA or comparable foreign regulatory authorities to accept data from clinical trials in affected geographies; - interruption or delays in our collaborations, including with Incyte, Eli Lilly, Betta Pharma, Simcere, and our license agreements with Ono and our academic collaborators, which may experience laboratory closures causing delays in preclinical, translational and development studies that support our clinical programs and IND-enabling studies;

+- impacts from prolonged remote work arrangements, such as increased cybersecurity risks and strains on our business continuity plans; and - delays or difficulties with equity offerings due to disruptions and uncertainties in the securities market.

 In addition, the trading prices for our and other biopharmaceutical companies' stock have been highly volatile as a result of the COVID-19 pandemic.
 As a result, we may face difficulties raising capital through sales of our common shares and any such sales may be on unfavorable terms.
 The COVID-19 outbreak continues to rapidly evolve.
 The extent to which the outbreak further impacts our business, including our preclinical studies and clinical trials, results of operations and financial condition will depend on future developments which are highly uncertain and cannot be predicted with confidence.
-Such factors include but are not limited to the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions, quarantines, shelter-in-place orders and social distancing in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
+Such factors include but are not limited to the spread of the disease, the duration of the outbreak, travel restrictions, quarantines, shelter-in-place orders and social distancing in the United States, the Netherlands and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States, the Netherlands and other countries to contain and treat the disease.